ezsystems/ezpublish-kernel/doc/specifications/proposed/content_download/content_download.md

 - language (optional)

+  > Should we keep this, given that the fileId binds to a particular language ?

   The language the file must be downloaded for.
   If not specified, the prioritized languages list of the matched siteaccess is used.

-The controller action will load the content based on the content id, and identify the field using the identifier.
+The controller action will load the content based on the content and field id.
 The binary file referenced by the Field Value will then be streamed, using the active IO Service.

 It *should* also support HTTP caching, by making sure the proper headers are sent.